 Dates & Prices

-Daily departures available from April to 25 October
+Daily departures available from April to end of September

 20% discount for children below the age of 18 who are travelling with 2 fully-paying passengers.
 Additional 20% discount for children sharing a triple or family room.

 B) Meals as per the itinerary (B=Breakfast, L=Lunch, D=Dinner)

 C) Access to the Skedaddle App for holiday information and navigation

 D) A printed map

 F) Luggage transfer service